stutzsolucoes/taffyGroup/README.md

 taffyGroup
 ==========

-Group clause extension for TaffyDB
+A "GROUP BY" clause extension for TaffyDB.